aragon/hack/docs/tutorial.md

 ## Use Frame

 At this point you likely want to interact with your DAO.
-Check the [guide about use Frame](guides-use-frame.md) to learn how.
+Check the [guide on how to use Frame](guides-use-frame.md) to learn how.

 ## More CLI commands

-You can check the '[aragonCLI documentation](cli-main-commands.md)' for an in-depth description of how all the commands available in the CLI work.
+You can check the [aragonCLI documentation](cli-main-commands.md) for an in-depth description of how all the commands available in the CLI work.

 ## Next steps